 A. Your child’s manager will establish a practice routine.
 Your child’s attendance at practice is essential to improvement.
 As parent or guardian, your attendance at practice is also necessary, as you may be needed if a problem arises or an injury occurs.
-And of course, the coaches are not babysitters.

 Q: When does the Spring Season begin?

 A: Opening Day is the last Saturday in February or the first Saturday in March.

 A: Exhibition games, team pictures, carnival games, raffles, auctions, and fun activities to start the season.

 Q: Is there a Fall Season?

 A: Yes.
 The Fall Season runs September through November, and is instructional rather than competitive.